sjulier/Refactored_ORB_SLAM2/README.md

 This is a refactoring of the ORB_SLAM2 repository.
 It uses up-to-date cmake, up-to-date DBoW2 and g2o libraries, supports all static and all dynamic libraries (for debugging) and 2011 era C++ for sleep, threads, namespaces, etc.

-It has been succesfully built on Ubunutu 18.04.
-Ubuntu 20.04, Windows 10 (natively), Intel Mac, M1 Mac.
+It has been succesfully built on Ubunutu (18.04 and 20.04), Windows 10 (natively and WSL2), Windows 11 (natively and WSL2), Intel Mac and M1 Mac.

 ## Prerequisites